 Now for the best part, let’s see if we can get the password for the user.
 Yes, sqlmap also does this for you, here is how:

 Command: sqlmap -r mut-sqlmap-bypassauth-post.req -U root<replace with your username> --passwords

-In this operation sqlmap ask a couple of new questions.
-One is whether you want to store the hashes to a temporary file.
-Another one is whether you want to do a dictionary based attack right away.
+In this operation, sqlmap ask a couple of new questions.
+One is whether you want to store the hashes in a temporary file.
+Another one is whether you want to do a dictionary-based attack right away.
 You can answer according to your wish.

 And finally what you came for, the password hashes.
 With this recovered, we can try it against any password cracker like JTR or online tools etc.

 So now you got an idea on how sqlmap helps you to automate SQL injection, it’s capabilities and functionalities.
 All these can be put into practice extensively while performing Web Application Security Testing.